Baltimore County Woman Is Brought Back To Life After A Medical Miracle

 BALTIMORE (WJZ) — A Baltimore County woman is calling it a medical miracle after being brought back to life.

 July 2nd wasn’t an ordinary day on the golf course for Kathy Patten.
 She got the call her daughter was in labor.

-Before meeting her newborn grandson, Patten had a heart attack.
-Moments later, she was gone.
+Before meeting her newborn granddaughter, Patten had a heart attack.
+Moments later, she was gone.READ MORE: Maryland Weather: Severe Thunderstorm Warning Issued For Baltimore, Cecil & Harford Counties

 “I’m so grateful God gave me a second chance,” said Patten.
 “I’m just going to be the best person I can be.”